MicrosoftDocs/dynamics365smb-docs/business-central/LocalFunctionality/UnitedKingdom/fraud-prevention-data.md

 ## Fraud prevention headers

-Set up the headers in the **HMRC Fraud Prevention Headers Setup** page. [!INCLUDE [tooltip-inline-tip_md](../../includes/tooltip-inline-tip_md.md)] Choose the **Get Current Headers** action to see which headers cannot be retrieved automatically.
+[!INCLUDE [prod_short](../../includes/prod_short.md)] online generates fraud prevention headers for you.
+For on-premises, you can verify the headers in the **HMRC Fraud Prevention Headers Setup** page. [!INCLUDE [tooltip-inline-tip_md](../../includes/tooltip-inline-tip_md.md)] Choose the **Get Current Headers** action to see which headers cannot be retrieved automatically.
 Find tips for how to find the missing information in the [Identify values for missing headers](#identify-values-for-missing-headers) section.

 Fraud prevention headers are sent to HMRC whenever there is communication with the APIs at HMRC.
 In other words, this information is sent when one of the following actions are chosen in [!INCLUDE [prod_short](../../includes/prod_short.md)]: